markusa4/dejavu/README.md

 By default, dejavu is compiled without assertions.
 We recommend activating assertions for debugging purposes (by adding the definition `DEJDEBUG`).
 Assertions do however slow the code considerably.

 ## Running the tests
-Using *cmake*, a test target can be produced by setting the following flag:
+Using *cmake*, a test target `dejavu_test` can be produced by setting the following flag:
 ```text
 cmake . -DCOMPILE_TEST_SUITE=1
 ```